Peru

 How the Peru Healthcare System Works for Expats?

-Most expats prefer to opt for private healthcare facilities because public medical facilities are very scarce.
+Several expats in Peru choose private healthcare services, predominantly for specialist care and rapid service, but public hospitals and clinics can be sufficient for general care in big cities.
+The decisive factor is location, linguistic provisions, and the insurer’s hospital network.
 Some cities do have decent public health facilities, but the ones in rural areas lack adequate medical systems or setups.
-Learn more about health information recommendations for expats and travelers to Peru from the CDC.
+Learn more about health information recommendations for expats and travelers to Peru from the CDC to better understand the Healthcare System in Peru.

 Public Healthcare

-buy global medical insurancePublic Peru healthcare system is too poor as compared to its North American counterparts.
+buy global medical insurancePublic healthcare in Peru for expats is too poor compared to its North American counterparts.
 People often have to wait for months to get an appointment in a public hospital.
 Even for minor health issues, the waiting period is quite lengthy.

 It is a bitter fact that you can’t expect even basic healthcare in rural areas.
-Under-staffed and under-resourced clinics located in the outskirts are not the places you would like to visit during an emergency.
+Under-staffed and under-resourced clinics located in the outskirts are not the places you would like to visit during an emergency under the Peruvian Healthcare System for Foreigners.

 Private Healthcare in Peru

 In Peru, you can find adequate private healthcare facilities in the cities of Lima and Cusco, and they are the most preferred options for expatriates.
-As an expat, you should have private health insurance to enjoy various services at the private medical facilities.
-If you are on a job assignment, you should check with your employer to ensure that your relocation package includes health insurance too.
+As an expat, you should have Peru Health Insurance for Expats to enjoy various services at the private medical facilities.
+If you are on a job assignment, you should check with your employer to ensure that your relocation package includes health insurance, too.

 Even though private medical care is affordable in this region, you may have to pay upfront in cash when you visit a doctor, regardless of the treatments you are looking for.
-So, confirm this in advance before you book a doctor’s visit.
+So, confirm this in advance before you book a doctor’s visitor use your coverage under the Healthcare System in Peru.

 Public Healthcare in Peru